Optimal Quoting under Adverse Selection and Price Reading: Quadratic Hamiltonian Approximation

 Taken together, the two components of the impact of price reading on optimal quotes lead to a subtle trade-off.
-When the inventory is zero, the second component vanishes and only the first component remains: a widening of the bid-ask spread to account for informational risk.
+When the inventory is zero, the second component vanishes and only the first component remains, leading to a widening of the bid-ask spread to compensate for informational risk.
 When the inventory is nonzero, the first component encourages stronger skewing to reduce the time spent in unbalanced positions, while the second component pushes in the opposite direction, urging the market maker to reduce the skew in order to avoid revealing inventory information to skew sniffers.
-The second effect can dominate, for instance, in tiers with a large proportion of skew sniffers, especially when these clients trade infrequently but are highly sensitive to revealed information.\\
+The second effect dominates, for instance, in tiers with a large proportion of skew sniffers that are highly sensitive to revealed information but trade infrequently.

-The case of adverse selection once again depends on the relative shape of the $\zeta$ and intensity functions.
-When adverse selection depends only mildly on the quotes, the second component affects the quote offsets according to the sign of $q + \Delta^k$ for bid transactions of size $\Delta^k$ and $-q + \Delta^k$ for ask transactions of the same size.
-In such cases, the $\Delta^k$ terms contribute to widening the spread, while the $q$ terms encourage additional skewing -- opposite to the incentives from the first component.
-The reasoning is reversed when adverse selection primarily occurs at seemingly unfavorable prices, that is, when informed clients exploit short-term mispricings.
+The case of adverse selection once again depends on the relative shape of the \(\zeta\) and \(\Lambda\) functions.
+When adverse selection depends only mildly on the quotes, the second component affects the quote offsets according to the sign of \(q + \Delta^k\) for bid transactions of size \(\Delta^k\) and \(-q + \Delta^k\) for ask transactions of the same size.
+In such cases, the \(\Delta^k\) terms contribute to widening the spread, while the \(q\) terms encourage additional skewing -- opposite to the incentives from the first component.
+The reasoning is reversed when adverse selection primarily occurs at seemingly unfavourable prices, that is, when informed clients exploit short-term mispricings.
 However, the second component still pushes in the opposite direction to the first.
 In both scenarios, the second component may dominate the first in tiers with highly informed clients, especially when trades have a strong impact on prices.
-However, unlike in the case of price reading, liquidity -- through the amplitude of $\Lambda^{n,k}$ -- does not play a clear role in this mechanism.
+However, unlike in the case of price reading, liquidity -- through the amplitude of \(\Lambda^{n,k}\) -- does not play a clear role in this mechanism.